Updated Dec, 2015

 8:36 And they delivered the king’s commissions unto the king’s lieutenants, and to the governors on this side the river: and they furthered the people, and the house of God.

-- Ezra called Judah to repentance and restored true religion and God’s Temple worship system.
-God is also calling Spiritual Judah, [of the church of God] today, to sincerely repent of their pride and idolatry in exalting their idols of men above the word of God.
+Ezra called Judah to repentance and restored true religion and God’s Temple worship system and rebuilt the city of Jerusalem.
+God is also calling Spiritual Judah, [of the Ekklesia] today, to sincerely repent of their pride and idolatry in exalting their idols of men above the word of God.

 The time is almost at hand for the coming separation of the sincerely repentant and zealous for God; from the proud self willed church of God organizations.